amineghabi/MaterialDesignMenuMpdam/README.md

 # Guillotine animation

-New library, that provides a simple way to implement styled Menu animation
+New library, that provides a simple way to implement Material design styled Menu animation.